 5. Installing ModSecurity 3 Dynamic Module

-The final step of the setup process is to move the dynamic module generated by the previous steps into the /etc/nginx/modules/
+The final step of the setup process is to move the dynamic module generated by the previous steps into the /etc/nginx/modules/ directory.

 mkdir -p /etc/nginx/modules/